Cool Science Image Contest

 A panel of nine experienced artists, scientists and science communicators judged the scientific content and aesthetic and creative qualities of scores of images and videos entered in the 11th annual competition.
 The winning entries showcase animals and plants, the invisibly small structures all around us, and stars and nebulae millions of millions of miles away.

 An exhibit featuring the winners is open to the public at the McPherson Eye Research Institute’s Mandelbaum and Albert Family Vision Gallery on the ninth floor of the Wisconsin Institutes for Medical Research, 1111 Highland Ave., through December.
-A reception — open to the public — for the contest entrants will be held at the gallery on Oct.
+A reception — open to the public, through Dec.
+17 — for the contest entrants will be held at the gallery on Oct.
 7 from 4:30 to 6:30 p.m.

 Winning submissions were created with point-and-shoot digital cameras, cutting-edge microscopes, and telescopes of both the backyard and mountaintop variety.